 work/life balance

-“ Although there is never a “right time” to have a baby, after our wedding, my husband and I felt we were ready.
-Having amazing female models in my life, all of whom have successful careers and happy children, I feel ready and supported to become a mum.
+“Although there is never a “right time” to have a baby, having amazing female models in my life, all of whom have successful careers and happy children, I feel ready and supported to become a mum.

 I do have one worry, nevertheless.
 When I return will there be enough coffee?”

 “The first time I left for maternity leave I was working for a different company within hospitality.
-Due to childcare constraints, I undeniably did a lot on my own during the week and worked evenings and weekends.
+Due to childcare constraints, I did a lot on my own during the week and worked evenings and weekends.
 Parenting isn’t easy at the best of times but battling two careers with a newborn was tough.
 The support just wasn’t there.

 Lastly, organisation!
 Planning ahead and getting everything prepared the night before work and school runs allow you to start your day ready to hit the ground running!”

 Questioning how women can juggle a career with motherhood will always give cause for debate.
-The implication is that in wanting “both”, women are somehow expecting too much.
+The implication is that in wanting “both”, women are expecting too much.
 Despite the costs of UK childcare being the second most expensive in the world, statistics show that more women are returning to work after childbirth.

-Whilst changes in government policies won’t change overnight, I think we can all agree, the question is no longer “Can women have it all?” but “How can we better support women to have whatever they want?”
+Whilst changes in government policies won’t change overnight, I think we can all agree, that the question is no longer “Can women have it all?” but “How can we better support women to have whatever they want?”

 You might also like…